 The difference between 3-tabs and dimensional shingle roofs is broken down in detail and Roofer Mike makes a compelling case for homeowners faced with the choice.

 In Miami Dade tile roofs dominate and define the area with metal roofs coming on strong in the last decade.
-3-tab shingles have a maximum life cycle of fifteen to twenty years in the face of the South Florida heat.
-That’s basically a budget alternative for Miami homeowners given that tile lasts 30-40 years and metal roofs are potentially a lifetime system.
+3-tab shingles have an average life cycle of about twenty years in the face of the South Florida heat, basically a budget alternative for Miami homeowners given that tile lasts 30-40 years and metal roofs are potentially a lifetime system.
 However, dimensional roof shingles in Miami are a real option.
-With a light color selection and a little maintenance they can last 20-30 years or more.
+With a light color selection and a little maintenance they can last 25-35 years or more.

-Added thickness gives dimensional shingles a longer life cycle as well as greater wind resistance.
+Added thickness gives dimensional roof shingles a longer life cycle as well as greater wind resistance.
 Most 3-tabs are warranted to 60mph.
 GAF Timberline HD dimensional shingles, my personal preference, are covered up to 130mph.
 Considering they only cost a bit more and are more attractive, the decision is a no-brainer when given the choice.

 Dimensional Shingles – A Great Value